-No camera has gained quite as much interest as the Sony A7 III, although at the latter end of the year you could say the Nikon Z series has had a good try.
+No camera has gained quite as much interest as the Sony A7 III, although you could argue that the Nikon Z series has had a good try.

 What’s impressed many photographers from amateur all the way through to pro is the incredible sensitivity range which can be expanded from ISO 50-204800 making ideal for landscape as well as low light work.